-Konrad Zmitrowicz is a Senior Policy Advisor in the International Economic Analysis Department (INT), helping to oversee the production of the Bank’s Monetary Policy Report.
-Konrad has an extensive background in monitoring and forecasting the US and Canadian economies as well as analyzing commodity markets.
-Recently, as Director of the International Projection Division (IPD), his focus was on producing the quarterly global macroeconomic outlook.
+Konrad Zmitrowicz is a Senior Policy Advisor in the Canadian Economic Analysis Department (CEA), helping to oversee the production of the Bank’s Monetary Policy Report.
+Konrad has an extensive background in analyzing commodity markets as well as monitoring and forecasting the Canadian and US economies.
+Konrad previously served as the Director of the International Projection Division (IPD), where his focus was on producing the quarterly global macroeconomic outlook.
 Konrad holds an MA in economics from Queen’s University and a Bachelor of Commerce degree from the University of Manitoba.

 In the second half of 2014, oil prices experienced a sharp decline, falling more than 50 per cent between June 2014 and January 2015.
 A cursory glance at this oil price crash suggests similarities to developments in 1986, when the price of oil declined by more than 50 per cent, initiating an episode of relatively low oil prices that lasted for more than a decade.